Shimmyland/JavaApps/README.md

 # Welcome! 👋🏻
 This repository is dedicated to small projects written in Java where I can demonstrate what I've learned so far.

+## Exchange Rates
+🚧 Currently a work in progress

 ## Project Movie Rental
 🚧 Currently a work in progress